kdoore/1335GitBook/project-2-design-using-2d-pshape-array-lerpcolor-processing-transform-functions.md

 ###Final Code: Setup:
 The code below shows the setup function where we're defining our variables and calling our functions, since there's no animation or interactivity in this project, setup can be used for organizing and executing our project logic.

 Now that we're creating smaller grid units and combining those to create a larger artwork, we need new variables to clarify these concepts.
-I've decided the larger composition will be called the artWork, it has width = height = artWorkSize.
+The larger composition will be called the **artWork**, it has **width = height = artWorkSize**.
 Each artwork is composed of 4 regions, where a 2D array of PShapes occupy one region of space.
-Each shapeMatrix in my  artwork has size defined by regionWidth = artworkSize/2, rows = 20, cols = 20. cellSize is defined as regionWidth/cols.
+Each shapeMatrix has dimensions defined by regionWidth = artworkSize/2, rows = 20, cols = 20. cellSize is defined as regionWidth/cols.

 ```java